Disease Guide ·Dilated Cardiomyopathy ·2026

 3How long can a dog live with DCM?

-With treatment, many dogs live 6-24 months after diagnosis of clinical DCM.
-Dogs caught in the preclinical stage (before symptoms) and started on pimobendan can live significantly longer.
-Dobermans tend to have a worse prognosis due to the arrhythmia component.
-Great Danes may respond better to treatment.
-Without treatment, dogs in congestive heart failure may survive only days to weeks.
-Early detection and consistent medication are the biggest factors.
+With treatment, many live 6-24 months after diagnosis.
+Preclinical dogs on pimobendan live longer.
+Dobermans have worse prognosis due to arrhythmias.
+Without treatment, congestive heart failure survival: days to weeks.
+Early detection matters most.

 4Is DCM linked to grain-free dog food?